 By envisioning a world that fosters creative expression, Kindle Arts endeavours to make the creation of art more accessible to our members and the greater community.
 As a community of volunteers, we produce events not only to raise funds for the creation of art, but also to showcase our artists.
 We endeavour to host annual events in the spring, summer and fall, as long as we have enough dedicated volunteers step forward.

-Kindle Arts Society Grants
+The Kindle Arts Society awards grants to: